lamhq/tech-notes/pages/devops/aws/container/ecs.md

 ## Integrations

-You can associate a service on Amazon ECS to an ALB for the **ELB service**.
-ALB supports a target group that contains a set of instance ports.
-You can specify a dynamic port in the ECS task definition which gives the container an unused port when it is scheduled on the EC2 instance.

 You can use any **AMI** that meets the Amazon ECS AMI specification.

 Containers can have individual roles (**IAM** role) attached to them, making security a breeze